kuomartin/prime/README.md

 # prime

-This is a module about prime number.
+This is a module about prime numbers.

 ## Usage
 ```python=